Soaking in one of the many New Zealand hot springs is one of our favourite ways to unwind and relax. When there is a spa attached, it’s even better.

 Rotorua hot springs

-This geothermal activity results in the frequent emergence of hot springs throughout the region.
-The water in the hot springs comes from deep underground, where it is heated by magma and geothermal activity.
-The hot water then rises to the surface, creating the natural hot springs that are so abundant in Rotorua.
+The water in this active geothermal region comes from deep underground, where it is heated by magma and geothermal activity.
+The hot water then rises to the surface, creating the natural hot springs that are abundant in Rotorua.

 A local favourite, the Waikite Valley Thermal Pools complex includes six public pools ranging in temperature from 32c – 40c (90f – 104f) and private pools.
 While we soaked in the warm healing waters of each of them, my personal favourite was an infinity pool that overlooks the steaming valley.